The-Animonculory/Anvil/README.md

 ### Post Processing

-Anvil uses [Obsidian Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/12125) with lighting governed by [Skyim is Luminous - Ominous Option](https://www.nexusmods.com/skyrimspecialedition/mods/110471).
+Anvil uses [Aequinoctium - Weathers and Seasons](https://www.nexusmods.com/skyrimspecialedition/mods/15884) with lighting governed by [Skyim is Luminous - Ominous Option](https://www.nexusmods.com/skyrimspecialedition/mods/110471).
 These are method patched and easy enough to remove should you wish to switch to something else.

-The list comes with [Rudy ENB for Obsidian Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/4796) as the main post processing option.
-The only changes made are to the screenshot format, adjusting the water section to reduce seamage and turning off Ambient Occlusion.
+The list comes with [Silent Horizons 2 ENB](https://www.nexusmods.com/skyrimspecialedition/mods/99398) as the main post processing option.
+The only changes made are to the screenshot format.
 Should you wish to change this, is is easy to adjust or remove the ENB.

 [Amethyst - Weathers and Reshade preset for Community Shaders](https://www.nexusmods.com/skyrimspecialedition/mods/994502) is also included and fully set up and ready to use.
 This is easy to change and remove should you wish to.
 If you wish to use this, please enable the `Anvil - Core CS` profile.